 Maintaining high warehouse productivity to meet the growing needs of customers is an essential task for logistics.

-Let’s look, what are the main benefits of vision picking technology:
+Let’s look, what are the main benefits of AR vision picking technology:

 - Minimal training and onboarding time required for operators, since interfaces of AR applications are intuitive, user-friendly and require minimum interactions.

 - Vision picking is a hands-free technology that provides maximum convenience for users.
-Smart glasses are comfortable to wear and do not obstruct the view of the user.
+AR smart glasses are comfortable to wear and do not obstruct the view of the user.

 - With the help of vision picking technology, it is possible to build optimal operator routes, reducing the time for moving around the warehouse facilities.